 Test Preparation & Procedures

-You MUST pass a test each year before you may referee for SCSOASD.
-The test is a 50 question multiple choice answer test online.
+You MUST pass a test each year before you may referee for SCSOASD with a score of 90% or better.
+The test is multiple choice answer test online.
 It consists of questions from the information learned from the rules booklet, the online training, general meetings as well as concussion training.
-You will be sent an email with passcodes to take the test.
-If you don't receive a link and passcodes to the test, contact the SCSOASD President via email immediately.
-You will need to have passed the rules test, paid your dues, have a profile picture and completed your CDC concussion training to be eligible for games.
+Follow the instructions below to take the test.
+You will need to have passed the rules test, paid your dues, have an Arbiter account, profile picture and completed your CDC concussion training to be eligible for games.
 Good luck!

 Online SCSOASD Test in English Click to take CIF Exam